-Upper Norwood Association for Community Care (UNACC) was founded in the 1970s following an in-depth survey into the needs of the elderly of Upper Norwood.
+Upper Norwood Association for Community Care (UNACC) was founded in the 1970s following an in-depth survey into the needs of older people in Upper Norwood.
 It was registered as a charitable organisation in 1972.

 Its modest beginnings included a ‘drop-in’ and advice centre supervised by the former Manager of the local Social Security Office together with experienced volunteer staff, and sponsored by the local MP for Croydon.

-It soon became apparent that there was a need for a lunch club, and UNACC has since expanded to offer a wide range of activities and outings as well as continuing to provide a safe and inclusive meeting place for older people.
+It soon became apparent that there was a need for a lunch club, and UNACC has since expanded to offer a wide range of activities and outings as well as continuing to provide a safe and inclusive meeting place for people over 50.

 The centre is open to older people of Upper Norwood.
 Both members and volunteers come from the boroughs of Croydon, Bromley and Lambeth.

-UNACC promotes any charitable purposes that benefits of the older community in Upper Norwood.
+UNACC promotes any charitable purposes that benefits people aged 50 and over in Upper Norwood and surrounding areas.
 In particular it promotes education, healthy living and the relief of poverty, distress, sickness and isolation.

-During our 30+ years history our major achievement has been to develop and fully integrate an active social and day centre offering a wide-ranging choice of healthy living activities for older people, enabling to them to remain in their own homes and thereby retaining a degree of independence.
+During our 30+ years history our major achievement has been to develop and fully integrate an active social centre offering a wide-ranging choice of healthy living activities for people over 50, enabling to them to remain in their own homes and thereby retaining a degree of independence.